tizoc/shen-scheme/README.md

 **Note on importing Scheme modules:**

-As of chibi-shen 0.10 this is not working properly at the moment:
+As of chibi-shen 0.10 this does not work:

 ```
 (scm. "(scm.import (prefix (srfi 27) scm.))")